apache/echarts-doc/en/option/series/treemap.md

 + `center/size` locate mode is no longer supported, and the locate mode of `left/top/bottom/right/width/height` would be used uniformly.

-+ the configuration of `breadcrumb` is moved outside the `itemStyle.normal/itemStyle.emphasis`，which is in the same level with `itemStyle`.
++ the configuration of `breadcrumb` is moved outside the `itemStyle.normal/itemStyle.emphasis`, which is in the same level with `itemStyle`.

 + `root` setting is not avaliable temporarily.At present, `zoom` could be used to see the details in the subordinate levels.

-+ the configuration of `label` is moved outside the `itemStyle.normal/itemStyle.emphasis`，which is in the same level with `itemStyle`.
++ the configuration of `label` is moved outside the `itemStyle.normal/itemStyle.emphasis`, which is in the same level with `itemStyle`.

 + `itemStyle.normal.childBorderWidth`、`itemStyle.normal.childBorderColor` are not avaliable anymore（because this configuration can only define 2 levels of treemap）.[series-treemap.levels](~series-treemap.levels) is used uniformly to define all levels.